saifshahriar/dwm-saif/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

 ## Why another DWM fork?
-DWM comes pretty usable.
+DWM comes in pretty good shape.
 This fork of DWM tries to be minimal yet some features that I thought is missing (for my personal use obviously).
 The word *minimal* is different from person to person.
 To be fair, I even tried to get rid of the bar.
 Lol!
 Also, one of the main purpose for this project is learning the *beautifully unsafe C programming language* that